adielmtz/analyzer/README.md

 Parser & interpreter for a custom language.
 This project was made for study and research about compiler construction.

+## Why "Analyzer"?

+1. I'm bad at naming things.
+2. This project began as a simple lexical analysis program.
+The parser and interpreter were added later.

+_I might rename it in the future_

 ## Types

 The language supports these 4 primitive types: